top of page

 Professional videographer filming an interview in Seattle

-As the owner of Unified Cinematic Videography in Seattle, I've observed firsthand how creating a high-quality video is a fusion of technical expertise and creative vision.
+As the owner of Unified Cinematic Videography in Seattle, I've learned firsthand over the years how creating an effective video is a fusion of technical expertise and artistic vision.
 A professional videographer manages everything from brainstorming concepts to final editing, adapting to the project’s specific demands.
-They collaborate closely with clients, meticulously plan shots, control audio, and craft compelling narratives.
+They carefully plan shots, manage audio, work closely with clients, and create interesting stories.

-All of these skills converge to produce successful videos, but what exactly are the duties of a videographer?
+All of these skills mesh together to produce great videos, but what exactly does a videographer do?

 The Videographer’s Process